sylhare/Tutorial-C/README.md

 It's simple and free.

 Here are some code example to begin with C,
-I made them a long time ago, but I figured it could help.
+I made them a long time ago (that's why it's not all in englsh), but I figured it could help.

 If you have any question, feel free.